danealohabib/econ-472/README.md

-# female scientists and biomedicine
+# Female Scientists and Biomedicine

 see pdf for a draft